 Notice how the average weight of an American has increased 24lbs. since 1960.
 If you want to see more details, how your state ranks, and other key trends in the most recent F as in Fat Report.

-Obesity related costs will soar in the future.
+The Fiscal Times reported in late 2014 that annual US obesity costs have increased to $305.1 .
 However, we can control this trend.
 We can provide programs like PEP and give Americans incentives through The PHIT Act which will help create a more active, fit and healthy America.
 See the projections by the Trust for America's Health for obesity related costs.
 And, notice how we can reduce this trend with lowering BMI's by just 1 or 5%.

 Projected Obesity Related Healthcare Costs 2010 to 2030